 These are the same questions I asked myself when our mono mono twin girls were in the NICU (Neonatal Intensive Care Unit).
 Here is my experience and what I learned about preemie breastfeeding to help you along your NICU journey.
-If something in this post helps you out today, well then…writing this was a success. 🙂
+If something in this post helps you out today, writing this was a success. 🙂

-With that said, here’s everything you need to know about preemie breastfeeding.
+That said, here’s everything you need to know about preemie breastfeeding.

 How Preemie Breastfeeding Works